 - Stress to knees and ankles resulting in incorrect foot placement for walking

-- Increase child’s awareness of difference between w-sitting and sitting cross-legged
+- Increase your child’s awareness of the difference between W-sitting and sitting cross-legged

 - Criss-cross apple sauce